 An explanation, including a reference to any exempt status per ERCOT Operating Guide Section 2.9.1, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.

-The figures below includes the examples of acceptable and unacceptable responses.
+The figures below include examples of acceptable and unacceptable responses.

 3.1.5.6 Large Voltage Disturbance Test (for Resources other than IRR or inverter-based Resources)

 Apply a three-phase fault at the POI for 4 cycles (i.e. apply a step change to zero voltage at the POI for 4 cycles and then a step change back to nominal voltage).
-The resource should inject reactive power during the fault.
-Following the fault the resource should return to a stable operating point with full real power output.
+The facility should inject reactive power during the fault.
+Following the fault the facility should return to a stable operating point with full real power output.
 Any oscillations should be well damped.

 3.1.5.7 Small Frequency Disturbance Test

 Apply a 0.3 Hz step increase, and in a separate simulation, a 0.3 Hz step decrease of system frequency from nominal frequency (60Hz).
-The governor or frequency controller should lower or raise the real power dispatch according to the droop and deadband characteristic.
+Any governor or frequency controller should lower or raise the real power dispatch according to the droop and deadband characteristic.
 A frequency response is required for all Generation Resources assuming there is sufficient headroom to respond to frequency changes.
 The real power should initially be dispatched at 80% of maximum.
 In the case of IRR resources, two frequency drop simulations shall be performed: One where the resource is modeled in a curtailed (with headroom) state, and another simulation where the resource is modeled in a power availability state (no headroom).
 A description of how to set up the IRR model for each case (headroom vs. no headroom) should be included.
 Non-exempt IRR resource models operating with headroom should provide a real power increase in response to a frequency drop.
 An explanation, including a reference to any exempt status per ERCOT Nodal Protocol 8.5.1 shall be provided for models that fail to exhibit sufficient frequency response.

 The figures below include the examples of acceptable and unacceptable responses.

-3.1.5.8 System Strength Test (for IRRs, and Inverter-Based Resources)
+3.1.5.8 System Strength Test (for IRRs, Inverter-Based Resources, and Inverter-Based Transmission Elements)

 This test considers the model performance under varying short circuit ratios (SCR).
 The SCR of the electric grid can vary over time due to line contingencies, nearby generator status, etc., so it is important for a model to behave well under a range of SCR conditions.